 How long does it take to deploy an application gateway?
 Will my application gateway work while it's being updated?

 New Application Gateway v1 SKU deployments can take up to 20 minutes to provision.
 Changes to instance size or count aren't disruptive, and the gateway remains active during this time.

 Most deployments that use the v2 SKU take around 6 minutes to provision.
 However it can take longer depending on the type of deployment.
 For example, deployments across multiple Availability Zones with many instances can take more than 6 minutes.

 How does application gateway handle routine maintenance?

-Updates initiated to Application Gateway are applied one update domain at a time, during off business hours for the region the gateway is deployed in.
-As each update domain's instances are being updated, the remaining instances in other update domains will continue to serve traffic.
+Updates initiated to Application Gateway are applied one update domain at a time.
+As each update domain's instances are being updated, the remaining instances in other update domains will continue to serve traffic1.
 Active connections are gracefully drained from the instances being updated for up to 5 minutes to help establish connectivity to instances in a different update domain before the update begins.
 During update, Application Gateway will temporarily run at reduced max capacity, which is determined by the number of instances configured.
 The update process will proceed to the next set of instances only if the current set of instances have been upgraded successfully.